-The RO must be eligible to hold UKRI grants, i.e. be an approved UK Higher Education Institution, Research Council Institute or other Public Sector Research Establishments, or an Independent Research Organisation.
+The RO must be eligible to hold UKRI grants; i.e. be an approved UK Higher Education Institution (HEI), Research Council Institute (RCI) or Independent Research Organisation (IRO) eligible for RCUK funding.
 Full details of approved RCIs and IROs can be found on the UKRI website.
-For further information applicants should refer to the STFC Research Grants Handbook.
-STFC employees working at one of the national laboratories are not eligible for this scheme and should apply for the internal proof of concept fund.
+STFC employees working at one of the national laboratories are not eligible for this scheme, and should apply for the internal proof of concept fund.